What is West Michigan Cancer Center & Institute for Blood Disorders?

-West Michigan Cancer Center & Institute for Blood Disorders (WMCC) is a cooperative program for treatment of the two major healthcare facilities in the Kalamazoo area, Bronson Methodist Hospital and Borgess Medical Center.
+West Michigan Cancer Center & Institute for Blood Disorders (WMCC) is a cooperative program for treatment of the two major healthcare facilities in the Kalamazoo area, Bronson Healthcare and Ascension Borgess.
 WMCC consolidates treatment services formerly located throughout the area, and is housed in a modern building in the Arcadia Commons section of downtown Kalamazoo.
-Both Borgess and Bronson continue to provide hospital-based medical and surgical services for patients.
+Both Ascension Borgess and Bronson continue to provide hospital-based medical and surgical services for patients.

 West Michigan Cancer Center & Institute for Blood Disorders is one of the few facilities in the area to offer both radiation therapy and chemotherapy on-site.
 Not only can patients receive both treatments at the same location, our staff can coordinate sessions for convenience and effectiveness.

 The physicians at WMCC will stay in close contact with family physicians throughout treatment.
 However, patients should see their doctors for checkups or unrelated conditions.

 Most blood work is performed at the center and results are developed in our own lab.
 It’s an added convenience for our patients, and it allows us to determine treatments quickly.